Tyrannosaurus: Social behavior

-Feeding strategies
+Diet and feeding behavior

 Most paleontologists accept that Tyrannosaurus was both an active predator and a scavenger like most large carnivores.
 By far the largest carnivore in its environment, T. rex was most likely an apex predator, preying upon hadrosaurs, armored herbivores like ceratopsians and ankylosaurs, and possibly sauropods.
+Enamel δ44/42Ca values also suggest the possibility that T. rex occasionally fed on carcasses of marine reptiles and fish washed up on the shores of the Western Interior Seaway.
 A study in 2012 by Karl Bates and Peter Falkingham found that Tyrannosaurus had the most powerful bite of any terrestrial animal that has ever lived, finding an adult Tyrannosaurus could have exerted 35,000 to 57,000 N (7,868 to 12,814 lbf) of force in the back teeth.
 Even higher estimates were made by Mason B. Meers in 2003.
 This allowed it to crush bones during repetitive biting and fully consume the carcasses of large dinosaurs.
 Stephan Lautenschlager and colleagues calculated that Tyrannosaurus was capable of a maximum jaw gape of around 80 degrees, a necessary adaptation for a wide range of jaw angles to power the creature's strong bite.

 A debate exists, however, about whether Tyrannosaurus was primarily a predator or a pure scavenger.
 The debate originated in a 1917 study by Lambe which argued that large theropods were pure scavengers because Gorgosaurus teeth showed hardly any wear.
 This argument disregarded the fact that theropods replaced their teeth quite rapidly.
 Ever since the first discovery of Tyrannosaurus most scientists have speculated that it was a predator; like modern large predators it would readily scavenge or steal another predator's kill if it had the opportunity.

 Paleontologist Jack Horner has been a major proponent of the view that Tyrannosaurus was not a predator at all but instead was exclusively a scavenger.
 He has put forward arguments in the popular literature to support the pure scavenger hypothesis: